Skip to main content

 Enhancing the Care Experience

-The FEHRM and its partners are implementing a single, common federal electronic health record that enhances patient care and provider effectiveness.
+The Federal Electronic Health Record Modernization (FEHRM) office and its partners are implementing a single, common Federal Electronic Health Record (EHR) that enhances patient care and provider effectiveness.

 Learn more